DWI Definition and Implications for 2024

 First, the administrative DWI meaning applies to your driver’s license.
 In this case, DWI means you will lose your license.
 For example, failing or refusing to take a breathalyzer or chemical sobriety test for DWI will automatically result in a loss of license.

 Second, the criminal definition of DWI applies to the legal consequences of the charge.
 In this case, DWI could mean going to jail or paying a fine.
-Criminal definitions of DWI can vary by state, but you could be facing felony charges if you have more than one DWI.
+Criminal definitions of DWI can vary by state, but you could face felony charges if you have more than one DWI.
+Learn what a DUI is along with its implications.

 The difference between DWI and DUI rests mainly with the criminal definition.
 Drivers will lose their licenses with either a DUI or DWI charge but face different criminal repercussions depending on what substances are in their systems at the time of arrest.